kevinswiber/siren/README.md

 A collection of related sub-entities.
 Optional.

 If a sub-entity contains an `href` value, it should be treated as an embedded link.
 Clients may choose to optimistically load embedded links.
 If no `href` value exists, the sub-entity is an embedded entity representation that contains all the characteristics of a typical entity.
-Sub-entities SHOULD contain an array of `rel` values to describe its relationship to the parent.
+Sub-entities SHOULD contain an array of `rel` values to describe their relationship with the parent.
 If no `rel` value is supplied, `["item"]` is assumed.

 ####`links`